 Ugh.
 Love Mechanics has a laughably contrived happy ending that feels undeserved.
 Why introduce so much drama if you won't resolve it elegantly?

 There's little artistry in the En of Love franchise.
 The production looks very plain with nothing remarkable visually.

 The actors bring a bit of pizzaz to En of Love: Love Mechanics, making this awful love story almost watchable.
 However, they deserve a better BL series than this poorly written material.

 En of Love: Love Mechanics Episodes

 En of Love: Love Mechanics total of 4 episodes.
 Each episode is around 45 minutes long.
 It's a medium-length BL drama, and you can finish the entire series in around 3 hours.
 En of Love: Love Mechanics started airing on Apr 11, 2020 and finished its last episode on May 2, 2020.

 Love Mechanics is the second installment in the En of Love franchise, preceded by Tossara and followed by This Is Love Story.
-All three stories are pretty separate, so you won’t have to watch one to understand the others.
-In addition, there’s an upcoming BL drama called Love Mechanics is in the works.
-This new series is basically a longer remake of En of Love: Love Mechanics, expanding on the narrative.
-The remake will feature many cast members in the same roles.
+All three stories are pretty separate, so you won't have to watch one to understand the others.
+In addition, the story released a remake on June 18, 2022.
+This new ten-episode series is basically a longer version of En of Love: Love Mechanics, expanding on the narrative.
+It features many cast members in the same roles.

 En of Love: Love Mechanics has a remake released in 2022.
 Titled simply Love Mechanics, this new series retells the same story in a ten-episode format.
 The leads (Yin and War) reprise their roles, as do most of the supporting cast.
 Only several cast members, including Bar, Gun & Ploy, have new recasts.
 The Love Mechanics remake follows many similar plot points as the original.
 However, it expands on the narrative significantly and includes many juicy BL scenes.